 Mr. Lovsin has a particular interest in appellate practice before the U.S. Court of Appeals for the Federal Circuit.
 His appellate experience includes preparing merits briefs for appellants and appellees, preparing amicus briefs, and preparing for oral argument.
+He has personally observed over a hundred oral arguments.

 Mr. Lovsin also writes and speaks on issues related to the Patent Trial and Appeal Board (“PTAB”).
 He is a member of the PTAB Bar Association.